Skip to main content

 • graphics

-The graphics feature a well-executed and appealing art style heavily inspired by Ace Attorney, with colorful character designs that range from entertaining to complex.
-While the artwork effectively immerses players in the mystery, some characters appear less expressive due to limited animations.
-Overall, the visuals complement the game's vibe, despite a smaller budget and fewer assets than mainline titles.
+The game's graphics feature a well-executed, appealing art style heavily inspired by Ace Attorney, with colorful and engaging character designs that enhance the overall vibe.
+While the artwork is praised for its beauty and ability to immerse players, some characters have less effective or static visual presentation, and the limited animations can make scenes feel less dynamic.
+Overall, the visuals successfully support the game's tone despite a smaller budget and occasional stylistic drawbacks.

-• “I really like the game's art style and the designs of its characters, and all of them were written to be entertaining at the very least; at the very best, compelling and multi-faceted.”
+• “I really like the game's art style and the designs of its characters; all of them were written to be entertaining at the very least, and at best, compelling and multi-faceted.”

 • “While some characters are more well-designed than others, the team overall really nailed it with the vibe and aesthetic.”